Elite Blog Academy® has changed. It was revamped, renamed and relaunched in 2022. I no longer recommend it, but I have other suggestions.

 Are there incidental costs?

 Yes.
-Many tools and services are recommended in EBA.
+Many tools and services are recommended.
 Plan to spend at least a few extra hundred dollars on incidentals.

 Who made it & are they qualified to teach it?